mikaelvesavuori/gitmetrix/README.md

 Normally, if possible, you should use [GitHub webhook secrets](https://docs.github.com/en/developers/webhooks-and-events/webhooks/securing-your-webhooks).
 These need to be verified against a hash constructed based on the request body and a secret.
 The "secret" is provided by you so this is easy enough to do, but in AWS the Lambda Authorizer will not have access to the request body.
 This makes it practically unfeasible to implement webhook secrets — for AWS, at least in this way.

-The approach used in `gitmetrix` is instead to make the best of the situation and:
+The approach used in Gitmetrix is instead to make the best of the situation and:

 1. Require an `authorization` query string parameter which is verified by a [Lambda Authorizer function](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-use-lambda-authorizer.html), and
 2. Check for the presence of an `X-GitHub-Event` header.